-The DLR/DLO/DLG3416 is a four character 5 x 7 dot matrix display module with a built-in CMOS integrated circuit.
+The DLR/DLO/DLG2416 is a four digit 5 x 7 dot matrix display module with a built-in CMOS integrated circuit.
+This display is X/Y stackable.

 The integrated circuit contains memory, ASCII ROM decoder, multiplexing circuitry and drivers.
 Data entry is asynchronous and can be random.
-A display system can be built using any number of DLX3416s since each digit can be addressed independently and will continue to display the character last stored until replaced by another.
+A display system can be built using any number of DLX2416s since each digit can be addressed independently and will continue to display the character last stored until replaced by another.

 System interconnection is very straightforward.
 The least significant two address bits (A0, A1) are normally connected to the like-named inputs of all displays in the system.
-With four chip enables, four displays (16 characters) can easily be interconnected without a decoder.
+With two chip enables (CE1 and CE2) four displays (16 characters) can easily be interconnected without a decoder.

-Data lines are connected to all DLX3416s directly and in parallel, as is the write line (WR).
+Data lines are connected to all DLX2416s directly and in parallel, as is the write line (\overline{WR}) .
 The display will then behave as a write-only memory.